YottaDB/YDBDoc/ProgGuide/functions.rst

 Example:

 .. parsed-literal::
-   GTM>write $text(+0)
+   YDB>write $text(+0)
    GTM$DMOD
-   GTM>write $text(+1)
+   YDB>write $text(+1)
-   GTM>
+   YDB>

 This uses $TEXT() to WRITE the name of the current routine, then it tries to access the source and returns an empty string.
-This occurs because the default Direct Mode image is compiled by YottaDB/FIS and delivered without source.
+This occurs because the default Direct Mode image is compiled by YottaDB and delivered without source.
 The exact failure message may vary.

 ---------------------
 $TRanslate()